Carbonara alla vignarola

 Second, make sure to slice your artichokes very thin, as large wedges would make for awkward eating with pasta (especially ribbon pastas if you’re using one).

-Third, that short wait before adding the egg yolks is critical to let thing cool downs slightly.
+Third, that short wait before adding the egg yolks is critical to let thing cool down slightly.
 Otherwise you risk scrambling the egg yolks.

 And finally, make sure to leave the vignarola rather brothy, adding pasta water if need be, so that when you add the egg yolks it forms a creamy (not sticky) sauce.
 Don’t overdo it, of course.
 You want a sauce and not a soup.
 If you find you have overdone it, then place the pot back on the stove, over the barest flame, and stir until the sauce thickens.

 The other challenge in preparing carbonara alla vignarola, depending where you live, is sourcing the ingredients.
-Where I live now, you won’t find most of the ingredients in your average supermarket.
-But there are places you can find probably them and substitutes if you don”t:
+In my area, you won’t find most of the ingredients in your average supermarket.
+But there are places you can probably find them and substitutes if you don’t:

 Guanciale